-This publication - reference OIML B 6-2, edition 2011 (E) - was developed by an ad hoc working group and the BIML.
-It was approved for final publication by the International Committee of Legal Metrology at its 46th Meeting in Prague, Czech Republic in October 2011.
-It supersedes the previous version of B 6-2 dated 1993.
+This publication - reference OIML B 6-2, edition 2012 (E) - was developed by an ad hoc working group and the BIML.
+It was approved for final publication by the International Committee of Legal Metrology at its 47th meeting in Bucharest, Romania, in October 2012.